carusoj7/Border-War/ReadMe.md

 ## Motivation

 There are two reasons I wanted to create the game of war.
 It’s the first card game I ever learned from my grandmother.
 It’s what spawned my interest in learning many more card games, and it’s the first game I teach someone that wants to learn how to play any game of cards.
 The second reason is due to my theme of KU vs. Mizzou.
-The Border Battle is a historical rivalry and to display it in a card game just adds another dimension to it.
+As a KU grad, the rivalry with Mizzou runs deep so to display it in a card game was special to create.

 ## Technology Implemented:

-JavaScript
+* JavaScript
-CSS
+* CSS
-HTML
+* HTML
-Git
+* Git
+* cardstarter.css
+*

 ## Credits: